Voices Worth Hearing

 Although the current leadership of Wellspring Church may seek to control its narrative, the voices and painful experiences of those affected by this church must not be lost to time or quiet revision.
 They are voices worth hearing - a warning cry to others and a reminder of what can happen when control is mistaken for faithfulness.

 The founder of this church is gone, however the system he created remains.
-The current leadership emerged from within his leadership circle, having been closely involved with his decisions and culture over a period of decades.
 It is the opinion of WellspringQ that the current leadership is carrying forward the core doctrines and corresponding patterns of control established by the founder.
 In our limited view and experience, the underlying spirit of this system remains fundamentally unmoved.

 If anything, that spirit seems even more deeply entrenched, tightening as the group grows smaller rather than being tempered by reflection.
 Perhaps there will be adjustments to the doctrine that appear conciliatory, yet still preserve the church's distinct identity and maintain control.
 The practice of shunning may grow more selective and subdued, quieter than before yet still effective for its intended purpose.